la-ots/pelican/docs/components/popovers-tooltips.md

 - If space is limited, both will automatically adjust their orientation regardless of initial placement.
 - Popovers have a header.
 It’s useful when explaining things in more detail than a Tooltip.
 - Tooltips do not have a header.
 It’s useful when only short amount of text is needed.
-- Consider making tooltips appear on click instead of hover for accessibility (with `data-trigger="click"`).
-We don’t want to exclude users whose devices don’t work with hover.

 ## Usage